 On June 10, 2019, the Company issued 2,000 thousand restricted stock award by shareholders' meeting, which was approved by the regulator.
-For the first time, 1,080 thousand shares were issued by the Board of Directors on October 31, 2019, and on February 17, 2020 was set as the base date of capital increase, and the relevant registration procedure has been completed; for the second time, 570 thousand shares were issued by the Board of Directors on July 14, 2020 was set as the base date of capital increase, and the relevant set as the base date of capital increase, and the relevant registration procedure has been completed; for the second time, 570 thousand shares were issued by the Board of Directors on July 14, 2020, and on July 14, 2020 was set as the base date of capital increase, and the relevant registration procedure has been completed.
+For the first time, 1,080 thousand shares were issued by the Board of Directors on October 31, 2019, and on February 17, 2020 was set as the base date of capital increase, and the relevant registration procedure has been completed; for the second time, 570 thousand shares were issued by the Board of Directors on July 14, 2020, and on July 14, 2020 was set as the base date of capital increase, and the relevant registration procedure has been completed.

-On November 8, 2021 and November 9, 2022, the Board of Directors resolved to cancel 57 thousand and 71 thousand restricted stock award shares and process the cancellation.
-Capital reduction cases use November 8, 2021 and November 22, 2022, as the base date of capital reduction, and the relevant cancellation procedure has been completed.
+On November 8, 2023 and November 9, 2022, the Board of Directors resolved to cancel 4 thousand and 57 thousand restricted stock award shares and process the cancellation.
+Capital reduction cases use November 20, 2023 and November 22, 2022, as the base date of capital reduction, and the relevant cancellation procedure has been completed.